Some of The Best Back Exercises Add More Shape and Size

 Back Width (The Sought After V-Taper)

 This is the area most competitors are striving to achieve, the v-taper.
-When your back is built properly from the lower back up, you will be able to showcase that nice v-shaped, tapered look.
+When your back is built properly from the lower back up, you will be able to showcase that nice v-shape.

 The lat width is built with pulldowns, chins, and pull-ups.
 Even though the exercise selection for this targeted muscle is more limited, that doesn’t mean the lats don’t get overworked.
 I’ve seen some athletes do a few assisted pull-ups, followed by behind the neck pulldown, followed by straight-arm pulldowns.

 It’s really quite simple.
 I usually start beginners off with pulldowns since they are a bit more manageable than pull-ups or chins.
-In my years of study, research, and general trial and error, I’ve found that you only really need to do pulldowns to the front.
+In my years of study, research I’ve found that you should do pulldowns to the front.
 The behind-the-neck pulldown is an unnatural movement.
 You may get away with it using light to moderate poundage.
 However, when using heavy poundage for the pulldowns, pull down to the front, right to the collar bone.

 Tying It All Up (Tricks of The Trade)